Bachelor in Business Information Technology

 Would you like to concentrate fully on your studies?
 Then the full-time course is exactly right for you.
 You will graduate in just three years (6 semesters).

-Teaching days day model (Brugg-Windisch): Thursday, Friday, Saturday morning
+• Teaching days (Brugg-Windisch): Thursday, Friday

 The degree programme consists of the assessment stage, which you must complete in the first year of study, and the main study.
 In the main study programme, you have the opportunity to choose certain modules individually and put together your study portfolio flexibly.
 The individual modules are assigned to a module group.
 To complete your studies, you need a minimum number of ECTS points per module group: